 The initial step is recognizing that there is a problem.
 This problem can be solved through a variety of different detox and rehab options.
 Each person requires a different type of treatment, so it is important to find programs that offer individual therapy.
 At this stage, with the help of a detox facility, patients should evaluate their addiction and figure out what type of help they need.

 In some cases, patients may have a co-occurring disorder.
 If this is the case, dual diagnosis treatment may be necessary.
+Co-occurring disorder means patients are dealing with a mental health issue as well as addiction.
+Often, patients aren’t aware they are experiencing a mental health disorder like depression, anxiety disorder, or PTSD (post-traumatic stress disorder).
+Usually, this underlying mental health issue is the root cause of substance use disorder.
+Patients attempt to self-medicate to address their mental health issues (consciously or unconsciously) and inadvertently develop a dependence.
 There are many options available, though, so patients should talk to an addiction specialist or doctor about the best treatment options.

 Starting Detox and Getting Help Through Rehab